Hamdania incident

 The Hamdania incident refers to the alleged kidnapping and subsequent murder of an Iraqi man by United States Marines on April 26, 2006, in Al Hamdania, a small village west of Baghdad near Abu Ghraib.
 An investigation by the Naval Criminal Investigative Service resulted in charges of murder, kidnapping, housebreaking, larceny, Obstruction of Justice and conspiracy associated with the alleged coverup of the incident.
 They were forced to drop many charges on the defendants.
 The defendants are seven Marines and a Navy Corpsman.
 As of February 2007, five of the defendants have negotiated pleas to lesser charges of kidnapping and conspiracy, or less, and have agreed to testify in these trials.
 Additional Marines from the same battalion faced lesser charges of assault related to the use of physical force during interrogations of suspected insurgents.
 Those charges were dropped.

+Victim

+Hashim Ibrahim Awad (1952 – April 26, 2006) was a disabled Iraqi veteran.
+He was known as Hashim the Lame because of the metal bar that was surgically implanted in his leg.
+He had been injured in the war with Iran in the 1980s.
+He also suffered from limited eyesight.